swajid/review_and_read_ahead/README.md

                  * Difficult/lousy person will be most difficult during sick/parental leave/vacation, so recognize the
                    pattern in advance for (0) which is why steps 1,2,3 are important and esp 3b & 3c

+     4. Have 1 or 2 committee members not be from the same grant & University, to make sure thesis gets completed on time and there aren't any new surprises -- should avoid a lot of off-putting University politics, keeps thesis directions novel & open and diffuses possible future schemes

+     5. Apply to as many PhD fellowships as possible:
+        "The reason this person recieved the grant is __simply__ because they applied to a lot of grants."
+        - advice from an undergrad Prof

+        *  Tech/Silicon Valley companies may force one to work with their tech stack but things are converging anyway sort of

+      6. Math: main issue, didn't do enough practice problems
+         * Actual tutor
+         * Youtube
+         * David Robinson on Twitter (6/17/20):
+            "When I need to practice a new #rstats function (in this case, pivot_longer/pivot_wider) I use it in a few Stack  Overflow answers Like #tidytuesday, SO is good at providing a stream of novel challenges"

+            In other words, use StackOverflow (SO) to find new challenging problems outside personal experiences, usecases or textbook -- also a good use of keeping a backup of questions/answers & also "create public artifacts"
+            from this post from 2016 that I still remember http://varianceexplained.org/r/year_data_scientist/

      Talk out loud

      "Don't respond to the negativity, focus on your own work, always" - dad